quic/qidk/README.md

 3. [AI Model Efficiency Tool Kit (AIMET)](https://github.com/quic/aimet)
 4. [AIMET Model Zoo](https://github.com/quic/aimet-model-zoo)

+Contents of this repository are verified on Snapdragon 8 Gen2, and Snapdragon 8 Gen3 platforms.
+If users want to try this content on other Qualcomm platforms - please do check with the support e-mail mentioned below.

 This Repository is divided into following categories

 ## QWA Course - AI on Qualcomm Innovators Development Kit